csinva/csinva.github.io/_notes/ai/ai.md

 	2. not restricted to human systems
 	- *designation* - then given the expression, the system can affect the object
 	- *interpretation* - expression designates a process
-- *physical symbol system hypothesis* - a physical symbol system has the necessary and sufficient means for general intelligent action
-    - from { cite newell1980physical }
-	- identify a task domain calling for intelligence; then construct a program for a digital computer that can handle tasks in that domain
-- no boundaries have come up yet
-- wanted general problem solver - leads to generalized schemes of representation
-- goes along with information processing psychology
-	- observe human actions requiring intelligence
-	- program systems to model human actions

 ## heuristic searching
 - symbol systems solve problems with *heuristic search*
 - *Heuristic Search Hypothesis* - solutions are represented as symbol structures.
 A physical symbol system exercises its intelligence in problem solving by search--that is, by generating and progressively modifying symbol structures until it produces a solution structure